wttech/AEM-Rules-for-SonarQube/README.md

 ## Purpose

-As we all know, SonarQube is a great tool to increase quality of our codebase.
+As we all know, SonarQube is a great tool that helps us increase quality of our codebase.
 However, it does apply mainly to general Java issues.
-As we know, we can hurt ourselves much more in AEM.
+As we know, we can hurt ourselves much more doing AEM.
 This tool is intended to find common bugs and bad smells specific for AEM development.
-Documentation of each rule is available after plugin installation.
+Documentation of each rule is available from SonarQube interface after plugin installation.

 ## Prerequisites